 This scenario sees a significant shift in public attitudes towards action on climate change, and a strong national Government response to meet it.
 There is a boost to economic productivity to levels consistent with the Northern Powerhouse Independent Economic Review, primarily through a combination of urban agglomeration and place-making.
 Transport users demand and embrace publicly available transit and active travel options, as there is a blurring of the line between 'public' and 'private' with increasing shared mobility systems online.
 This scenario is led by attitudes to climate action and urban place-making, with the biggest drivers being strong Government policy and trends of urban densification.
-These scenarios will also apply to the decarbonisation assessment that will be applied to the Delivery Plan through the Integrated Sustainability Appraisal (ISA).
+These scenarios apply to the decarbonisation assessment that have been undertaken through the Integrated Sustainability Appraisal (ISA).